 Tricks, from Alice Munro´s collection Runaway, opens with Robin´s rather dramatic announcement, which immediately draws the reader´s attention to the item, “that dress”.

-Robin is twenty-six, a nurse in a small town in Canada.
-Her sister, Joanna, is thirty years old, stunted, crippled after suffering from severe asthma in her childhood.
-Joanna seems revengeful towards her sister, who, apparently, is the more “fortunate” of the two sisters.
+Robin, aged twenty-six, works as a nurse in a small town in Canada.
+Her sister Joanna, aged thirty, is stunted and crippled after suffering from severe asthma in her childhood.
+Joanna seems revengeful towards her sister, who, apparently, is the more “fortunate” of the two of them.

 Their parents died, leaving them to live under the same roof.
 Does Robin feel obliged to remain unmarried and take care of Joanna, who generally keeps a scornful look on whatever her sister says and does?

-On this extraordinary day in June, Robin is going to watch a play by Shakespeare – As You Like It, in a nearby town, Stratford.
+On this extraordinary day in June, Robin plans to watch a play by Shakespeare – As You Like It, in a nearby town, Stratford.
 She goes by train.
 Her avocado green dress, sadly, is not ready as the woman who was supposed to iron it has been away from the cleaners because of her sick child.
 Robin wears another dress.
 That damn lemon, green dress.

 Watching one play every summer seems to have become her ritual.
 She has been doing this for five years.
-After the play she would walk downtown, alone the river, and find a place where she can get some plain food before catching the 07.40 p.m. train home.
+After the play she would walk downtown, along the river, and find a place where she can get some plain food before catching the 07.40 p.m. train home.
 It is her little treat, and retreat from a monotonous life.

 But this time is different.
-Robin is meeting this man with a foreign accent, Danilo Adɀic, after the play.
+Robin is meeting with Danilo Adɀic, the man with a foreign accent, after the play.
 Yes a foreigner.
 Joanna would say foreigners pick up girls that nobody else would have.